Meal Planning Reimagined

 For the past 15 years, I have supported mothers and families around the world in transforming their relationship with food.

 What I have learned, again and again, is that family food is rarely solved by more tips or better scripts.
-What changes everything is the tone we bring into the kitchen, the way we understand ourselves, and the structure we build around our real lives.

 This gathering is an extension of that work, but in a way that feels more intimate and tangible.